1. Everyone Has a Strong Accent

 This is false.
 Though New England is a small area, I have met individuals who have grown up in Boston their whole life and hadn’t made a bus, car, or train trip to New York City, which is 4 hours away.
 For New Englanders, a 2 hour trip is very long.
 People tend to stay in a 2 hour area majority of the time.

 1. It’s a Young City

-Boston might seem like an older establish city due to its history, but it is a very young city due to the universities.
+It might seem like an older establish city due to its history, but it is a very young city due to the universities.
 You often here about university towns that double in size during the school season.
-Boston isn’t necessarily that, but summers can be a bit quiet in local hang-outs as many students go home or elsewhere to enjoy the warm months.
+It isn’t necessarily that, but summers can be a bit quiet in local hang-outs as many students go home or elsewhere to enjoy the warm months.
 In the winter, it is packed with young people rushing around to bars or to cafes to study or to go shopping.
 It is very much a lively city.

 2. Sports is Everything

 With such incredible sport teams: New England Patriots, the Celtics, the Bruins, and the Red Sox, how can Bostonians not love their sports?
-Boston also holds the international marathon- Boston Marathon, which has now, unfortunately, garnered more fame than just a running race.
+It also holds the international marathon- Boston Marathon, which has now, unfortunately, garnered more fame than just a running race.

 3. Love for Dunkin’